veyricdev/express_v5_typescript_boilerplate/README.md

 - 📁 Modular Structure
 - 💻 TypeScript Support
+- ✨ Use Github Action For Build And Deploy To Vercel
+- 🗻 Use Scalar For Docs API: `/docs`
 - 📦 Package Management With Bun Support
 - 🔗 Path Aliases
 - 🔒 Security: Helmet for HTTP header security and CORS setup